 Consider giving your blog visitors an overview of the topics your case studies cover and how they can benefit from reading them.
 This will also give you even more of an opportunity to showcase your expertise.
 The studies can only do their job if people know they are there and are excited about them, so don’t hesitate to share all you want!

 A blog post about your case studies is also great to share in newsletters and across your social media channels.
-The more places a client or prospects sees and hears about them, the more likely they are to check them out!
+The more places a client or prospect sees and hears about them, the more likely they are to check them out!

-Implement Calls-To-Action (CTAs)
+3. Implement Calls-To-Action (CTAs)

 At the end of the day, the entire purpose of your marketing is to get clients to take action.
 Your case studies are no exception.
 The studies should encourage clients and prospects to take the next step after reading them, whether that be scheduling an appointment, calling you, or visiting your website.

-While it shouldn’t come across as too sale-y or pushy, there are certainly ways to encourage persuade them without being too aggressive.
+While it shouldn’t come across as too sale-y or pushy, there are certainly ways to encourage and persuade them without being too aggressive.
 With each step of the case study, you can subtly give the reader a way to make a similar step with your firm.
 Not only is this great for you, but it is helpful for the reader who is probably looking to take action if they’re taking the time to read your study.

-Another unique way to accomplish this is to create a sign-up form asking for name and email address before they can access a copy of your case study.
+Another unique way to accomplish this is to create a sign-up form asking for your name and email address before they can access a copy of your case study.
 This way, you can be sure you’re getting some qualified leads from everyone interested in reading your studies.
 However, this is a personal preference and depends on how you want to make them available.